CooperHays/CooperHaysWebDevCourse/Hays/Section 6 - Intermediate CSS/Notes/Section6Notes.md

         Margin auto will center the content for us

 Float in CSS allows divs to go from being stacked (because they are block level) into forming a grid.

+Blog Solution:
+  He used rem for sizing the fonts.
+Research this more.